powerpak/pathospot-compare/README-database.md

 Details of all the different organisms (i.e. species or subspecies) that are included in your dataset.
 Our sample dataset includes many common organisms that are revealed by routine clinical microbiological testing; you may continue to use it as is, pare it down to only the organisms you study, expand it as needed, or rebuild it entirely.

-Fields in this table are:
+This table should include the following fields:

-- `organism_ID` (integer, PK): Unique integer for each organism.
+- `organism_ID` (integer, **PK**): Unique integer ID for each organism.
 - `full_name`	(string): optional.
 The full family + species name, e.g. "Staphylococcus aureus".
 - `abbreviated_name` (string): optional.
 An abbreviated name for this species, e.g. "S. aureus".
 - `wiki_link` (string): optional.
-The name of the corresponding Wikipedia page on this organism, e.g. the part after `https://en.wikipedia.org/wiki/`...
+The name of the corresponding Wikipedia page on this organism, e.g. the part of the URL after `https://en.wikipedia.org/wiki/`...
 - `taxonomy_ID` (integer): optional.
-The NCBI taxonomy ID for this species, e.g., the part after `https://www.ncbi.nlm.nih.gov/taxonomy/`...
+The corresponding NCBI taxonomy ID for this species, e.g., the part of the URL after `https://www.ncbi.nlm.nih.gov/taxonomy/`...
 - `gram` (string): optional.
 Gram staining for this organism, e.g. positive or negative.
 - `tax_superkingdom` (string): optional.
 The superkingdom for this species, in biological [taxonomic rank][tr].
 - `tax_phylum` (string): optional.
 The phylum for this species, in biological [taxonomic rank][tr].